Thing (The Addams Family)

 Thing T. Thing, often referred to as just Thing, is a fictional character in The Addams Family series.
 The Addamses call it "Thing" because it is something that cannot be identified, being originally an unseen creature in the original cartoons.
 Starting with the live-action television series, it was settled to be a disembodied hand.
-It is known as "Mãozinha" (Little Hand) in Brazil, "Cosa" (Thing) in Spain, "Dedos" (Fingers) in Hispanic America, "Mano" (Hand) in Italy, "La Chose" (the Thing) in French-speaking countries, "eiskaltes Händchen" (icecold little hand) in German, "Rąsia" (Small hand) in Polish, and "Izé" (Whatchamacallit, Thingamajig) in Hungarian.
+It is known as "Mãozinha" (Little Hand) in Brazil, "Cosa" (Thing) in Spain, "Dedos" (Fingers) in Hispanic America, "Mano" (Hand) in Italy, "La Chose" (the Thing) in French-speaking countries, "eiskaltes Händchen" (icecold little hand) in German-speaking countries, "Rąsia" (Small hand) in Polish, and "Izé" (Whatchamacallit, Thingamajig) in Hungarian.

 Appearances

 In The Addams Family media

 "The Thing is often observed watching the family through the balustrades of the balcony over the living room.
 We don't know quite who or what he is, but, whatever, he's the soul of good nature—at least, he grins perpetually and may occasionally whimper."